The genesis of this site began with an experiment.

 Ethics is the infrastructure for the way things should work.
 It’s more than simple honesty.
 It’s about fairness, responsibility, promise-keeping, and respect.
 It’s about tolerance, loyalty, accountability, compassion and citizenship.

-“Ethics,” ethicist and teacher Michael Josephson says, “is not about what we say or what we intend, it’s about what we do.”
+“Ethics,” teacher Michael Josephson says, “is not about what we say or what we intend, it’s about what we do.”